 In pursuing Christ for personal change, they find themselves propelled toward working for change in the world around them.

 “Our inward transformation, our spiritual practices are shaping our lives,” says the Rev. Dana Neuhauser, racial justice organizer for the Minnesota Conference of the United Methodist Church.
 “How our worship practices are shaping our lives flows into, informs and sometimes really activates our desire to join God in creating transformation in the world.”

-Neuhauser is a member and former staff minister at New City Church, a United Methodist congregation in Minneapolis that found itself in the trauma epicenter of the city and world in the summer of 2020 following the murder of George Floyd.
+Neuhauser is the Racial Justice Organizer for the Minnesota Annual Conference, as well as a member and Minister of Public Witness at New City Church, a United Methodist congregation in Minneapolis that found itself in the trauma epicenter of the city and world in the summer of 2020 following the murder of George Floyd.